 - a.
 Are unexpected (in terms of nature, severity, or frequency) given (a) the research procedures that are described in the protocol-related documents, such as the IRB-approved research protocol and informed consent document; and (b) the characteristics of the subject population being studied; and - b.
 Are related or possibly related to participation in the research; and - c.
-Suggest that the research places participants or others at a greater risk of harm (including physical, psychological, economic, or social harm) than was previously known or recognized. - Lost laptop - Study coordinator quits - Participant does not show up for his/her scheduled visit
+Suggest that the research places participants or others at a greater risk of harm (including physical, psychological, economic, or social harm) than was previously known or recognized. a Lost laptop Stude coordinator units

+- Study coordinator quits Participant does not show up for his/her scheduled visit